 We are non-traditional wedding photographers.
 I am a street photographer by heart and I take that with me when I capture weddings.
 To summarize about what we do in one word, it would be – UNSCRIPTED.

-My coverage does not start on your wedding day.
-First of, I would really want to get to know you and your fiance in person.
+Our coverage does not start on your wedding day.
+It begins when I meet you in person and get to know you well.

-So, I strongly suggest that we meet for a get-t
+I strongly suggest that we meet for a get-to-know-you photography session.